 1. Training facilitators to lead the community Batei Midrash.

-3. Creation of local cultural events and initiatives inspired by the process at the Batei Midrash, around the year’s cycle.
+3. Creating local cultural initiatives and events inspired by the process in the Beit Midrash, throughout the year.

 Objectives of the Program:

-2. 2.
-To impart knowledge and tools in the fields of Judaism, Zionism, education, settlement, and community.
+2. Imparting knowledge and tools in the fields of Judaism, Zionism, education, settlement, and community, with the aim of making participants feel at home in Jewish-Israeli culture.